Is set-up time included in your price?

 In the unlikely event of an illness, physical injury or personal emergency, I have DJ associates that would be able to cover my booking.
 I have never been late or missed a function, ever.

-Can we see you perform at an upcoming wedding?
+Can we come see you perform at an upcoming wedding?

 Do you have references?